pdhruvii/VolunteerHub/README.md

 Show that data in the DB matches the backup (for example, events you created earlier reappear).

-### 10. Real-time WebSocket Updates (Planned Feature)

-In the original proposal, VolunteerHub planned real-time updates via WebSockets:

-When a volunteer changes status (Accepted/Tentative/Declined), the coordinator’s UI would update immediately.

-When a coordinator edits an event, all assigned volunteers would see live updates.

-At the moment this feature is not yet implemented in the codebase.
-It is documented here as planned future work and can be added later using a library such as socket.io or ws.

 ## Development Guide

 This section explains how to set up the **Development Environment** for VolunteerHub, including